fragglet/yocton/README.md

   with any particular name, repeated values can be represented as repeated fields with the same name.
 * Number types: strings can be used to store a representation of a number.
-  The set of characters allowed in bare strings includes alphanumeric characters, period, plus and minus, allowing natural representation of numbers in almost any format - integer, decimal, hexadecimal, exponential/scientific, etc. without the need for quotes.
+  The set of characters allowed in symbols includes alphanumeric characters, period, plus and minus, allowing natural representation of numbers in almost any format - integer, decimal, hexadecimal, exponential/scientific, etc. without the need for quotes.
 * Booleans: strings can be used to store "true" or "false".
-The bare string syntax allows a natural representation.
+The symbol format allows a natural representation.
 * Null: strings can be used to store "null".
-The bare string syntax allows a natural representation.
+The symbol format allows a natural representation.

 ## What's with the name?